 How does their appearance compare to one another?

-According to the Marble Institute of America, a polished finish has a glossy surface that reflects light, emphasizes color and veins of the material.
-After a stone is polished, the details, colors, hues, and vein structure show more prominently, putting more of an emphasis on these characteristics of the stone.
-A honed finish is a satin, smooth surface with relatively little reflection of light.
+According to the Marble Institute of America, a polished finish has a glossy surface that reflects light and emphasizes the color and veins of the stone.
+This means that the details, colors, hues, and vein structure show more prominently, putting more of an emphasis on these natural characteristics of the stone.
+A high polish finish will bring the stone’s natural color to its fullest because it will ultimately reflect the light and appear more saturated.

-A high polish will bring color to its fullest because it will ultimately reflect the light; conversely, a honed finish will always appear lighter.
-By honing a polished stone, the depth, hues, and veins that were once very prevalent may be reduced.
-The degree of honing depends on the stone, but may vary from light to heavy.
+On the other hand, a honed finish appears as a satin, smooth surface that will have little reflection of light.
+It appears flatter and will almost always appear lighter in color.
+Keep in mind that when a polished stone is honed, the depth, hues, and veins that were once very prevalent may be reduced.
+The degree of honing depends on the stone you choose, but may vary from light to heavy.

 Having a sealer does not mean that liquids, especially acidic ones like soda or tomato sauce, should be left on countertops overnight, but it does mean that there will be more time to clean up the spills before a permanent mark is made.

 When properly sealed, both honed and polished finishes are stain-resistant.
 There is no such thing as a stain proof sealer.
 If stains are high on your list of concerns, there are a few things to be considered.

 A polished finish on a stone is essentially an added layer of security to protect from stains.
 The process in which a stone is polished helps to close natural pores and create a protective barrier.
 On the other hand, the pores in a smoothed, honed stone are more receptive to liquid.
 Side by side, a polished stone surface will have more protection from stains than a honed surface; however, a proper sealer will help to close in open pores and provide stain resistance against most household items.